avantlab/avantgraph/openaire.md

     return pr;
 }
 "
-CALL PageRank("result", "Cites")
+CALL PageRank("Product", "CITES")
-RETURN row.id AS id, val AS score
+RETURN row.local_identifier AS id, val AS score
-ORDER BY val DESC
-LIMIT 10;
 """

 # Produces a pandas dataframe with the results, which the notebook turns into a nice table.